The Nation’s Favourite Locomotive

 By 1924, when it was selected to appear at the British Empire Exhibition in London, the loco had been renumbered 4472 – and been given the name ‘Flying Scotsman’ after the London to Edinburgh rail service which started daily at 10am in 1862.

-Scotsman is currently hauling tours round the UK.
+Flying Scotsman is hauling more tours around the UK in 2017.